Malharhak/fmath.js/README.md

 It revolves around approximations, meaning that if you need precise results, you should not use this library.
 But if you want faster calculation where you can afford results that are a bit off, you can go with that.

-[JSPerf test](http://jsperf.com/smath-test) 75% fastest in Chrome 39.
+[JSPerf test](http://jsperf.com/smath-test) 75% faster in Chrome 39.
 Seems cool.

 ![jsperf_results.png](http://Malharhak.github.io/smath.js/assets/jsperf.png)